idocx/himerometra/README.md

 ```
 ---
 slug: "<the path relative to root for this page>"
-name: "<the name you used as key attribute in header menu>"
 hasSider: <Boolean, whether to add sider component to this page>
 title: "<this will be added to the page's title>"
 ---